 There are only a handful of high-quality restaurants in Batumi in my opinion.
 Other than the few I will mention, I have noticed many places you may find are slightly run down or offer poor service.
 Online reviews reflect this.
-Restaurants inside of your hotel may be better than venturing too far.
+Restaurants inside of your hotel may be better than venturing out.

 Ajarian House was so delicious, that I had dinner there several times.
-The restaurant serves traditional Georgian food and has indoor-outdoor seating very close the beach promenade.
+The restaurant serves traditional Georgian food and has indoor-outdoor seating very close to the beach promenade.
 The fish here was delicious and the wine is cheap!

 Gourmand is an excellent place for lunch or dinner.
 The interior is eloquent and the food is delicious.
 The ambiance is perfect for gay couples!
 Make sure to try the roasted chicken in Tkemali sauce.
-Here’s the Gourmand Website for more info.

 Georgian Food You Must Try!